Kinggerm/GetOrganelle/README.md

 Bandage: [Wick, R. R., M. B. Schultz, J. Zobel and K. E. Holt.
 2015.
 Bandage: interactive visualization of de novo genome assemblies.
 Bioinformatics 31: 3350-3352.](https://academic.oup.com/bioinformatics/article/31/20/3350/196114)

-## Installation
+## Installation & Initialization

 GetOrganelle is currently maintained under Python 3.7.0, but designed to be compatible with versions higher than 3.5.1 and 2.7.11.
 It was built for Linux and macOS.

-The easiest way to install GetOrganelle and its [dependencies](https://github.com/Kinggerm/GetOrganelle/wiki/Installation#requirement--dependencies) is using conda:
+* The easiest way to install GetOrganelle and its [dependencies](https://github.com/Kinggerm/GetOrganelle/wiki/Installation#requirement--dependencies) is using conda:

     conda -c bioconda getorganelle

   You have to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) before using the above command.
 Personally, I use [pyenv](https://github.com/pyenv/pyenv) to control python versions and conda environments.
 If you don't like conda which indeed takes a lot of hard disk space, you can find [more installation ways here](https://github.com/Kinggerm/GetOrganelle/wiki/Installation#installation).

-Since v1.7.0, default databases are isolated to a new repository [GetOrganelleDB](https://github.com/Kinggerm/GetOrganelleDB).
-After installation of GetOrganelle v1.7.0+, download and initialize the database of your organelle type (embplant_pt/embplant_mt/embplant_nr/fungus_mt/animal_mt/other_pt; supposing you are assembling chloroplast genomes) by:
+* Since v1.7.0, default databases are isolated to a new repository [GetOrganelleDB](https://github.com/Kinggerm/GetOrganelleDB).
+After installation of GetOrganelle v1.7.0+, download and initialize the database of your organelle type (embplant_pt, embplant_mt, embplant_nr, fungus_mt, animal_mt, or other_pt).
+Supposing you are assembling chloroplast genomes:

     get_organelle_config.py -a embplant_pt,embplant_mt

   Check [Initialization from local files](https://github.com/Kinggerm/GetOrganelle/wiki/Initialization#initialization-from-local-files) if connection keeps failing.

 ## Test